 Save the Yellowstone Cutthroat Trout!

-A $1 million dollar grant, made by the Yellowstone Park Foundation (YPF) in 2012, provides significant resources to Yellowstone to immediately begin implementation of their Native Fish Conservation Program.
+A $1 million dollar grant, made by the Yellowstone Park Foundation (YPF) in 2012, provided significant resources to Yellowstone to immediately begin implementation of their Native Fish Conservation Program.
 The Program is a call to action -- action urgently needed to protect and preserve the Yellowstone Lake ecosystem and the park’s native fish populations.
 YPF's contribution is being matched dollar for dollar by federal funds.

 Yellowstone supports some of the world's most famous and highly coveted fisheries, and has been a destination for generations of anglers.
 It's also a last stronghold for native fish in the region.
 In recent years, however, prolonged drought, disease, and non-native species such as lake trout have imperiled the park's Yellowstone and westslope cutthroat trout.